jeet-parekh/winapi/README.md

 WINAPI uses `union` which is not available in Go.
 To handle that, variants of structures and functions have been created for some APIs.

+The structures and functions which have variants are mentioned below.

 ---

 ## RAW INPUT

+`GetRawInputDeviceInfo` for uiCommand `RIDI_PREPARSEDDATA` isn't implemented.

 ### Abbreviations